defold/doc/docs/en/manuals/application-lifecycle.md

 ## Frame rate and collection time step

-The number of frame updates per seconds (which equals the number of update-loop runs per second) can be set in the project settings, or programmatically by sending an "set_update_frequency" message to the `@system` socket.
+The number of frame updates per seconds (which equals the number of update-loop runs per second) can be set in the project settings, or programmatically by sending an `set_update_frequency` message to the `@system` socket.
 In addition, it is possible to set the _time step_ for collection proxies individually by sending a `set_time_step` message to the proxy.
 Changing a collection's time step does not affect the frame rate.
-It has an effect on the physics update time step as well as the "dt" variable passed to `update().` Also note that altering the time step does not alter the number of times `update()` will be called each frame---it is always exactly once.
+It has an effect on the physics update time step as well as the `dt` variable passed to `update().` Also note that altering the time step does not alter the number of times `update()` will be called each frame---it is always exactly once.

 (See the [Collection proxy manual](/manuals/collection-proxy) and [`set_time_step`](/ref/collection-proxy#set_time_step) for details)